hugochang1/Tutorial/Kernel/tutorial/readme.md

-# these tutorial are based on Kernel 5.4.174
+# these tutorials are based on Kernel 5.4.174
   - use `$ uname -r` to check your kernel version